hopbit/git-kata/README.md

 # Start #

-This page is available to brows [here] (http://hopbit.github.io/git-kata)
+This page is available to browse [here] (http://hopbit.github.io/git-kata)

 ## Quick tutorial on Bootswatch Slate Theme ##